bhavadip9/Furniture_Renting/README.md

-This is a project of Furniture Renting System using MERN stack .
+This is a Furniture Renting System Project using MERN stack.